tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 this comprise one such pair.

-As an [open-minded, intuitive person](https://www.seeourminds.com/gallery/9100-real-self_portraits/), I was immediately receptive and able to understand all this.
+As an [open-minded, intuitive person](https://www.seeourminds.com/gallery/9100-real-self_portraits/), I was immediately receptive to all this and had no trouble understanding it.

 Not everyone, however, is all that intuitive.
 In fact, there is evidence that [realistic people outnumber intuitives by about 3-to-1](http://www.myersbriggs.org/my-mbti-personality-type/my-mbti-results/how-frequent-is-my-type.htm).